Ladysnake/Impersonate/README.md

     - `/impersonate disguise clear [<targets>] [<key>]` : stops the impersonation of one or more players
         - `[<targets>]` (optional) : If specified, must be either a player's username or a target selector.
 If unspecified, defaults to the player using the command.
 When used in a command block, player is not optional.
         - `[<key>]` (optional) : If specified, must be a valid identifier that was previously used as a key to start an impersonation.
 If left unspecified, the command will clear every active impersonation.
+    - `/impersonate disguise query [<target>] [<key>]` : queries the ongoing impersonation for a given player
+        - `[<target>]` (optional) : If specified, must be either a player's username or a target selector.
+If unspecified, defaults to the player using the command.
+When used in a command block, player is not optional.
+        - `[<key>]` (optional) : If specified, must be a valid identifier.
+In that case, the command will display the specific impersonation using that key, otherwise it will display the currently visible (most recent) impersonation.

 #### Permissions
 If you have LuckPerms installed, the above commands can be used by players with the `impersonate.command.disguise` permission.